julgachancipa/backend-integration-scrapy-and-pandas/README.md

 - Case 1: Scraping a product department at Walmart Canada's website
 - Case 2: Processing CSV files to extract clean information

+The product information is defined by two models (or tables):

+### Product
+The Product model contains basic product information:

+*Product*

+- Store
+- Barcodes (a list of UPC/EAN barcodes)
+- SKU (the product identifier in the store)
+- Brand
+- Name
+- Description
+- Package
+- Image URL
+- Category
+- URL

+### BranchProduct
+The BranchProduct model contains the attributes of a product that are specific for a store's branch.
+The same product can be available/unavailable or have different prices at different branches.

+*BranchProduct*

+- Branch
+- Product
+- Stock
+- Price

 ## Installation
 I suggest you create a virtual environment:
 ```